 If you are home all the time, you can spend your downtime reading about financial planning, finances or investing.
 You could also enroll in an online course to be more aware of your options.
 Becoming financially savvy is something that you can pass on to your kids.
 The financial lessons will serve as a foundation for their future success too.

-You might also enjoy reading My Top Tips for Teaching Kids About Money
+You May Also Enjoy My Top Tips for Teaching Kids About Money

 #8.
 Create an Emergency Fund